logo

 Picture Frame Ornament

-into an ornament to hang after it comes
+Turn your picture frame Fobbie® into an ornament to hang after it comes off your package.

-Liz Mrofka, fobbie® inventor, fashioned this pinecone fobbie® after the rustic ornaments she makes.
+Liz Mrofka, Fobbie® inventor, fashioned this pinecone Fobbie® after the rustic ornaments she makes.
 She stamped a DIY fobbie with red, brown and green inks with a sponge.
 Then she sliced a pinecone in half with a bandsaw and glued in on top.
 She used jute ribbon and rafia on natural paper and made a small tag stamped with a pinetree and cut a wavy edge with a red ink sponged accent.

 String of Bells